esketit-git/aSSL/README.md

 6. The key only remains alive if AJAX is used, when the browser is reload the key generation happens anew.

-7. The data is encrypted and then encoded/decoded with base 64 because unicode characters cause transmission equipment to change the chars.
+7. The data is encrypted and then encoded then sent, decoded with base 64 because unicode characters cause transmission equipment to change the chars.

+8. The AES 128bit key is also encoded in hex and decoded using getStringFromHex() function before encrypt/decrypt function calls.

 **aSSL reference**